• About

 23 Thursday Aug 2012

-Posted by dark locks in American, autochthonous, foraging, snacks
+Posted American, autochthonous, foraging, snacks

 A Tlingit woman I met in Sitka told me that she likes to eat this stalk (yaana.eit) with sugar.
 She said her favorite food is watermelon berries with seal oil.
 One more thing to add to my bucket list!
 Seal oil!